MicrosoftDocs/architecture-center/docs/guide/index.md

 </tbody>
 </table>

 This guide is intended for application architects, developers, and operations teams.
 It's not a how-to guide for using individual Azure services.
 After reading this guide, you will understand the architectural patterns and best practices to apply when building on the Azure cloud platform.
+You can also download an [e-book version of the guide][ebook].

 ## How this guide is structured